Cruzy22k/Coreboot-Patcher/README.md

 # Coreboot Patcher
 Coreboot-Patcher automates the injection of HWID and VPD data from a backup ROM into a clean MrChromebox Coreboot ROM.
-This ensures that vital product data is retained, and device identifiers are retained.
+This ensures that vital product data and device identifiers are retained.

 > [!NOTE]
 > This program is only meant for Chromebooks/Chromeboxes.